unturned-info/unturned-3-knowledgebase/docs/Modding/ModHooks.md

 ### Vehicle Event Hook

 Events for driver entering and exiting the vehicle.

+!!! info
     These events are fired on server and client.

 ### Weather Event Hook

 Events for day, night, full moon, and weather.

+!!! info
     These events are fired on server and client.

 ### Custom Weather Event Hook